 Section 38, ¶1-The pastor of the church, or, in the absence or disqualification of the pastor, any person whom the Meeting may select, shall preside.
 In this connection, let the example of the apostles be prayerfully followed, who in setting apart men to have charge of the temporal affairs of the Church, saw to it that they were "of honest report, full of the Holy Ghost and wisdom."
 (See also in this connection the words of Paul in 1 Tim.
 3:8-13.)

-¶2-No juvenile under the age of fourteen years shall be allowed to vote at any church meeting and all such juveniles shall be listed as non-assessable members.
+¶2-No child under the age of 14 shall be allowed to vote at any church meeting.

 ¶3-Order of Business: